suryatmodulus/diffusionstudio-core/README.md

 })
 ```

+## Required Headers

+Diffusion Studio Core requires specific HTTP headers to be set for proper operation.
+These headers enable the use of SharedArrayBuffer and other advanced browser APIs needed for video processing.

+The following headers are required:
+- `Cross-Origin-Opener-Policy: same-origin`
+- `Cross-Origin-Embedder-Policy: credentialless`

 ## Pricing

 You can use the engine for free as long as you keep the "Made with Diffusion Studio" watermark on the rendered video.
 To remove the watermark, you can purchase a [license key](https://www.diffusion.studio/core-rendering-engine#pricing).